anuk79/anuk79.github.io/about_me.md

 ## Hii, Welcome to my personal blog :wave: :wave: :wave:

 My name is **Anuradha Kumari** and I am a passionate **Web UI Developer** :woman_technologist:.
 Currently working as a Senior Software Developer II at [Mediaocean](https://www.mediaocean.com/), I am a tech enthusiast and love exploring new technologies.
-Learning new things and sharing with the community via tech talks or blogs is my hobby.
+Learning new things and sharing with the community via tech talks or blogs is where I like to invest my time in.
+My passion is to empower others and enable them empower themselves and others.

 I speak **JavaScript** with native fluency.
 My primary skills are:
 - JavaScript/ ES6 / TypeScript